What is earnest money?

 Earnest money vs. due diligence fee: What's the difference?

 Earnest money is a refundable deposit that serves as collateral to enforce the terms of the contract.
 If the buyer violates the contract, they lose that money.
-If the deal goes through, it goes toward their down payment and/or closing costs.
-Earnest money deposits are usually between 1-2% of the home’s purchase price, but can be much higher in more competitive situations.
+If the deal goes through, it goes toward their down payment or closing costs.
+Earnest money deposits are usually 1–2% of the home’s purchase price, but they can be much higher in more competitive situations.

-The typical due diligence fee is between $500-$2,000, although it can be much lower.
+The typical due diligence fee is $500–2,000, although it can be much lower.
 Like earnest money, the due diligence fee is negotiable and credited to the down payment or closing costs if the deal goes through.
-Your agent will be able to let you know if a due diligence fee might apply in your situation.
+Your agent can let you know if a due diligence fee might apply in your situation.

 Earnest money vs. down payment: What's the difference?